wjasper/Linux_Drivers/README.md

      $ /sbin/udevadm control --reload-rules
      ```

-     for the 3.X kernels: copy the file 61-mcc.rules to /etc/udev/rules.d and restart udev (or reboot)
+     for the 3.X and 4.X kernels: copy the file 61-mcc.rules to /etc/udev/rules.d and restart udev (or reboot)

      ```bash
      $ cp 61-mcc.rules /etc/udev/rules.d